Skin Tag Removal

 How long does skin tag removal take?

 Skin tag removal is a quick outpatient procedure, even when surgical excision is performed.
-Still, the exact time it takes depends on the size and location of the skin growth.
-Electrodesiccation typically takes 10 minutes to perform, while excision often takes less than 30 minutes.
-Patients can mostly return to their regularly scheduled activities, though the wound created when the lesion is removed takes five to seven days to heal fully.
-Patients should carefully follow all aftercare instructions to keep the wound clean.
+However, the exact duration depends on the size and location of the skin growth.
+Electrodesiccation usually takes about 10 minutes, while excision generally takes less than 30 minutes.
+Patients can mostly return to their normal activities, although the wound from the removal might take five to seven days to heal completely.
+Patients should follow up by applying Bacitracin ointment or Aquaphor to the area and changing the bandage at least twice daily to keep the area clean and promote optimal healing.

-When seeking treatment from an expert dermatologist, such as Dr. Green, patients should not experience any significant discomfort during the procedure.
-Before performing skin tag removal with a more invasive treatment method, like excision, Dr. Green will apply or inject a local anesthetic to numb the treatment area before the surgery.
+When seeking treatment from a medical professional and expert dermatologist, such as Dr. Green, patients should not experience any significant discomfort during the procedure.
+Before performing skin tag removal with a more invasive treatment method, like excision, Dr. Green will apply or inject a local anesthetic to numb the treatment area.
 To reduce any discomfort, Dr. Green will also apply a topical anesthetic before performing electrodesiccation or cryotherapy.

 Is skin tag removal safe?